lgon070/safeways_api/README.md

 # SafeWays Backend API

-Safepath finder using City of Los Angeles Collision data

-Finds a path from point A to point B using Google's directions API

-Finds the safest path by comparing collision data to the edges of a polyline.
+SafeWays Safepath API

+Beta API that finds the safest path for pedestrians and bicyclists, made for City of Los Angeles residents using LA City Collision Data, Google's Directions API, and Google's LocationOnEdge and/or ContainsLocation algorithm